-Bikes are the world’s most efficient transportation tools.
+Bikes are the world’s most efficient transport tools.
 We’re making it easy to use them to their potential.

-But today, bicycle mode share in cities in the United States—even those showing a positive long-term trend—is under 3%.
+But today, bicycle mode-share in cities in the United States – even those showing a positive long-term trend – is under 3%.
 Safe to say there’s a whole lot of opportunity for improvement here.
-We know even small changes can have a major impact, but it’s crucial we act now.
+We know that even small changes can have a major impact, but it’s crucial we act now.

 PlacesForBikes: the way to measure progress

-Trek is a founding member of PeopleForBikes, North America’s leading cycling advocacy group, and the lead sponsor of PlacesForBikes, a data-driven city rating program that gives communities support and guidance to build and connect great places to ride.
-PlacesForBikes’ 100-point City Ratings scores result from combining a city’s Network Score (given 80% weight), which measures the quality of the bicycle network, and a city’s Community Score (give 20% weight), which measures community perceptions of bicycling.
+Trek is a founding member of PeopleForBikes, North America’s leading cycling advocacy group, and the lead sponsor of PlacesForBikes, a data-driven city rating programme that gives communities support and guidance to build and connect great places to ride.
+PlacesForBikes’ 100-point City Ratings scores result from combining a city’s Network Score (given 80% weight), which measures the quality of the bicycle network and a city’s Community Score (give 20% weight), which measures community perceptions of cycling.

-These scores emphasize the importance of building safe, comfortable, and connected bike networks, and help cities and municipalities make immediate and lasting progress in creating better bike infrastructure.
+These scores emphasise the importance of building safe, comfortable and connected bike networks, and help cities and municipalities to make immediate and lasting progress in creating better bike infrastructure.